auralis-partners/auralis-partners.github.io/index.md

 * Matching of startups and corporates
 * Focussing on Generative AI and B2B SaaS

-Auralis Partners has more than 1 million EUR in active assets under management that invests early in founders building fast-growing technology companies.
+Auralis Group has more than 1 million EUR in active assets under management that invests early in founders building fast-growing technology companies.
 We focus on markets where technology, innovation, and capital can unlock long-term value and drive economic growth.